ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 Data Collection is now fully complete!
 The webscraper is fully functional.

 #### Sources
-All data aside from a team's wins, losses & playoff game appearances was collected from the website spotrac, linked [here](https://www.spotrac.com/mlb).
+- All data aside from a team's wins, losses & playoff game appearances was collected from the website spotrac, linked [here](https://www.spotrac.com/mlb).
-The data for the wins, losses & playoff game appearances was collected from the website baseball referenced, linked [here](https://www.baseball-reference.com/postseason/).
+- The data for the wins, losses & playoff game appearances was collected from the website baseball referenced, linked [here](https://www.baseball-reference.com/postseason/).
 The data being collected is for the seasons in years 2012 through 2023, with some possible forecasting insight into 2024.

 #### Collection Method
-I built my own webscrapper from scratch through R software to bring in the data needed to complete this analysis.
-The webscraper can be found in this repository.

-The code for the webscrapper not only brings the data into R, but also cleans the data and merges it into one dataframe.
+I built a web scraper from scratch using R to collect the necessary data.
+The web scraper not only imports the data into R but also cleans and merges it into one dataframe.
+The code for the web scraper can be found in this repository.
 I'm particularly proud of it.

 #### Variable Description
 There are currently 29 variables with over 16,000 observations that gives me over 400,000 total values.